boxcutter/ubuntu/README.md

 ### Tests

-The tests are written in [Serverspec](http://serverspec.org) and require the `vagrant-serverspec` plugin to be installed with:
+Automated tests are written in [Serverspec](http://serverspec.org) and require the `vagrant-serverspec` plugin to be installed with:

     vagrant plugin install vagrant-serverspec

-The `Makefile` has individual targets for each box type with the prefix `test-*` should you wish to run tests individually for each box.
-For example:

-    make test-box/virtualbox/ubuntu1404-nocm.box
+The `bin/box` script has subcommands for running both the automated tests and for performing exploratory testing.

+Use the `bin/box test` subcommand to run the automated Serverspec tests.
+For example to execute the tests for the Ubuntu 14.04 box on VirtualBox, use the following:

+    bin/box test ubuntu1404 virtualbox

-Similarly there are targets with the prefix `ssh-*` for registering a newly-built box with vagrant and for logging in using just one command to do exploratory testing.
-For example, to do exploratory testing on the VirtualBox training environmnet, run the following command:
+Similarly, to perform exploratory testing on the VirtualBox image via ssh, run the following command:

-    make ssh-box/virtualbox/ubuntu1404-nocm.box

-Upon logout `make ssh-*` will automatically de-register the box as well.
+    bin/box ssh ubuntu1404 virtualbox

-### Makefile.local override
+### Variable overrides

-You can create a `Makefile.local` file alongside the `Makefile` to override some of the default settings.
+There are several variables that can be used to override some of the default settings in the box build process.
 The variables can that can be currently used are:

+* cm
+* cm_version
-* CM
+* cpus
-* CM_VERSION
+* disk_size
-* \<iso_path\>
+* memory
-* UPDATE
+* update

-`Makefile.local` is most commonly used to override the default configuration management tool, for example with Chef:

-    # Makefile.local
-    CM := chef

 Changing the value of the `CM` variable changes the target suffixes for the output of `make list` accordingly.